Unfortunately, the boating season is either winding down or over for most of you.

-- Consult with owners manual.
+- Consult with owner’s manual.
 Be sure that the system is either stored with pickling solution or is set to fresh water flush approximately every fourteen days (unless you have drained your fresh water tanks).
-If you have questions regarding service for winterization for your Watermaker please contact us and we would be happily to advise.
+If you have questions regarding service for winterization for your Watermaker please contact us and we will happily advise you.

 - Lubricate and exercise all thru-hulls to be assured of proper operation.

 - Close and tag all thru-hulls that are not associated with bilge pumps and deck drainage.

 - Check the fire suppression system tags to ensure it is up to date and in working order.

 - Check to make sure the fire extinguishers are current.

 - Check to make sure all smoke/fire alarms and CO2 detectors are working.

 - Remove all perishable items from refrigerator.

 - Turn off and defrost freezers, refrigerators, and leave a fresh box of baking soda in each.

 - Prop open fridge/freezer doors that are not in use for better air flow.